DELAWARE STATE POLICE TROOPERS TAKEN FROM US IN 2017

 Those who gave the ultimate sacrifice - their life.

-Remembering our Fallen Heroes who were taken in the month of September
+We honor our Fallen Heroes that made the ultimate sacrifice in the month of January

 SOLD OUT - The latest DSP Challenge Coin